floft/deep-activity-learning/README.md

     ./kamiak_upload.sh
     ./kamiak_queue_all.sh flat --dataset=al.zip --features=al --flat
+    ./kamiak_queue_all.sh flat-da --dataset=al.zip --features=al --flat --adapt

     # on your computer
     ./kamiak_tflogs.sh # during training, to download the logs for monitoring ./kamiak_download.sh # after training to download logs/models

-Then, to pick the best models based on the validation results above and evaluate on the entire train and test sets for comparison with AL:
+Then, to pick the best models based on the validation results above (unless using domain adaptation, then pick the last model) and evaluate on the entire train and test sets for comparison with AL:

-    ./dal_results.sh # edit "from" to point to either kamiak or cv
+    ./dal_results.sh flat --features=al # set "from" to either kamiak or cv ./dal_results.sh flat-da --features=al --last